Doubly transitive lines I: Higman pairs and roux: Introduction

-As such, $\theta$ is a $*$-algebra isomorphism.
-To summarize, we have two $*$-algebra (anti-) isomorphisms available for our use:

-Now that we have reviewed the role that groups play in certain association schemes, we introduce pairs of groups that will be particularly relevant to the study of doubly transitive lines.
-We name the following object after a pair of mathematicians, namely, Graham Higman and Donald G.\ Higman, who are known for their contributions to the theory of groups, two-graphs, and associations schemes~\cite{Collins:08,BannaiGPS:09}.
+The above proof exploits how ETFs are easily characterized in terms of the Gram matrix, i.e., it is equivalent for the Gram matrix to be a scalar multiple of an orthogonal projection matrix whose off-diagonal entries all have the same modulus.
+This characterization interacts nicely with the theory of association schemes, especially those arising from Gelfand pairs~\cite{IversonJM:16,IversonJM:17}.
+In the study of doubly transitive lines, a particular type of Gelfand pair is especially relevant.
+We name the following object after a pair of mathematicians, namely, Graham Higman and Donald G.\ Higman, who are known for their contributions to the theory of groups, two-graphs, and association schemes~\cite{Collins:08,BannaiGPS:09}.

 \begin{definition} Given a finite group $G$ and a proper subgroup $H\leq G$, let $K=N_G(H)$ be the normalizer of $H$ in $G$.
 We say $(G,H)$ is a \textbf{Higman pair} if there exists a \textbf{key} $b\in G\setminus K$ such that \begin{itemize} \item[(H1)] $G$ acts doubly transitively on $G/K$, \item[(H2)] $K/H$ is abelian, \item[(H3)] $HbH=Hb^{-1}H$, \item[(H4)] $aba^{-1}\in HbH$ for every $a\in K$, and \item[(H5)] $a \in K$ satisfies $ab \in HbH$ only if $a \in H$. \end{itemize} \end{definition}